Frequently Asked Questions

 Are the float pods handicap accessible?

 One of our float pod suites is ADA compliant and includes an accessible shower with a bench.
 If you are in a wheelchair, getting in and out of the shower and float pod is largely dependent on the extent of your upper body function and strength.
 If you can lift yourself out of your wheel chair and into bed, for example, you will likely be able to lift yourself into the shower bench and over the float pod lip, which is about two feet off the floor.
-Please bring a friend with you if you do not have good upper body mobility/strength because our staff is not allowed to touch clients for liability reasons.
+Please bring a friend with you if you do not have good upper body mobility/strength because our staff is not allowed to touch guests for liability reasons.
 Your assistant can hang out in either our relaxation room or in your float suite while you float.

 Can I float during menstruation?